SIGPLAN/SIGPLAN.github.io/Highlights.md

 also recommended for consideration for the [CACM](http://cacm.acm.org/) Research Highlights section.

+### SIGPLAN Research Highlights Papers

+As of September 2021, 62 papers have been recognized by the SIGPLAN Research Highlights committee, and 34 SIGPLAN papers have been selected to appear as CACM Research Highlights.
+This [webpage]({% link Highlights/Papers.md %}) contains the full list of papers.

 ### Nomination Process

-As of 2024, the committee considers papers published in POPL, PLDI, ICFP, OOPSLA, ASPLOS, and PPoPP, nominated from two sources:
+The committee considers papers published in POPL, PLDI, ICFP, OOPSLA, ASPLOS, and PPoPP, nominated from two sources:

 - **Committee**: The SIGPLAN Research Highlights Committee, working closely with the program chairs from the conferences they represent,